 Improved conversion rates

-There’s an increasing amount of evidence to suggest that inclusive internet for rented properties is a major draw for tenants: a 2016 report by student accommodation provider accommodationforstudents.com revealed that, for 84% of students, a fast internet connection is the top consideration when choosing accommodation.
+There’s an increasing amount of evidence to suggest that inclusive internet for rented properties is a major draw for tenants: a 2016 report by student accommodation provider accommodationforstudents.com revealed that, for 84% of students, a fast internet connection is a top consideration when choosing accommodation.
 Other research shows that 96% of young UK professionals are frustrated by a lack of immediate Wi-Fi access when they move into a new property, with 75% reporting that they would be more inclined to rent a property that had pre-installed internet access.

 Add to this the fact that it’s a standard feature in any purpose-built student or serviced accommodation and the benefits of providing an inclusive internet service become self-evident.
 Viewing numbers and chances of conversion will increase as your properties become more desirable to prospective tenants and guests: they simply arrive, enter a password and connect to a secure, private Wi-Fi network.